DivyanshuSaxena/Yinsh-Bot/README.md

 ## Features
 Probable list of features:
-1. Number of markers in a row of 4 OR Number of rows of 4 markers [Both self and opponent] :heavy_check_mark:
+1. ~~Number of markers in a row of 4~~ OR Number of rows of 4 markers [Both self and opponent] :heavy_check_mark:
-2. Number of markers in a row of 3 OR Number of rows of 3 markers [Both self and opponent] :heavy_check_mark:
+2. ~~Number of markers in a row of 3~~ OR Number of rows of 3 markers [Both self and opponent] :heavy_check_mark:
-3. Number of markers that form a row and are not flippable in the next move
+3. Number of rows that are not flippable in the next move :heavy_check_mark:
-4. Number of opponent markers that form a row and are not flippable in the next move
+4. Number of opponent rows that are not flippable in the next move [Both self and opponent] :heavy_check_mark:
 5. A ring sharing a row of opponent markers
 6. Number of blocked self rings